-The luxurious five-star Hotel Monopol offers its guests 121 rooms, including 3 luxury apartments and 11 standard suites.
-All rooms have been designed with attention to every detail, comfortably furnished and luxuriously finished, so that each guest feel special with us.
+The luxurious five-star Hotel Monopol offers 121 rooms, including 3 luxury suites and 11 standard suites.
+All rooms have been designed with attention to every detail, comfortably equipped and luxuriously finished to make each guest feel special.

 Double room standard

 Hotel Monopol Wrocław offers you spacious, air-conditioned standard rooms, luxuriously finished with the highest quality materials, such as silk, taffeta or Canadian walnut.
 Bathrooms have been decorated with marble.